Meloneneis/meloneneis.github.io/_posts/2023-11-29-DL-in-the-Science-blog-post.md

 - write about how its function, MSA, Evoformer, Structure Module

 ## The Need for Speed and Independence
-As already mentioned, predicting the tertiary protein structure from the amino acid sequence experimentally is an expensive and time-consuming task, but determining the primary structure, i.e. the amino acid sequence itself isn't.
-This is show-cased by the ever-growing protein sequence databases.
-In other words, with AlphaFold2's inference speed it can't "catch up" to the growing size of available primary amino acid sequences.
-This is primarily caused by the long search of similar proteins during MSA.
-Furthermore, AlphaFold2 won't be able to handle novel protein sequences that well due to the lack of evolutionarily related sequences in databases.
+As mentioned above, experimentally predicting the tertiary structure of a protein from its amino acid sequence is an expensive and time-consuming task, but determining the primary structure, i.e. the amino acid sequence itself, isn't.
+This is demonstrated by the ever-growing protein sequence databases.
+In other words, AlphaFold2's inference speed can't keep up with the growing size of the available primary amino acid sequences.
+This is mainly due to the time-consuming search for similar proteins during MSA.
+In addition, AlphaFold2 won't be able to handle novel protein sequences as well due to the lack of evolutionarily related sequences in the database.

-What if we could just omit the need for Multiple Sequence Alignment altogether and thereby, remove the rather time-consuming search and dependency for evolutionarily related sequences?
-What if there is a way to incorporate such information in a more end-to-end fashion?
-If you are a machine learning expert, or even better an NLP expert, you might know where this is leading to.
-The answer to these questions is another language model that encapsulates all knowledge of amino acids.
+What if we could simply eliminate the need for multiple sequence alignment altogether, thus eliminating the rather time-consuming search and dependence on evolutionarily related sequences?
+What if there was a way to integrate such information in a more end-to-end fashion?
+If you are a machine learning expert, or even better an NLP expert, you might know where this is going.
+The answer to these questions is another language model that encapsulates all knowledge about amino acids.
 You can think of it as a model that learns the language of proteins.
 Sounds intuitive, doesn't it?
-ESMFold - the work from Meta - did exactly that and to be more specific, they used the state-of-the-art transformer encoder architecture for it.
-As there is already a lot good content available that explains how this architecture works, I will just give a short refresher about how and why using a transformer-based architecture is such a good idea here.
+ESMFold - the work by Meta - has done just that, and to be more precise, it has used the state-of-the-art Transformer Encoder architecture to do so.
+Since there is already a lot of good content explaining how this architecture works, I will just give a quick refresher on how and why using a transformer-based architecture is such a good idea here.

 ## Bert-style Transformer for ESM-2
-Transformers were introduced back in 2017 by the paper "Attention is all you need" from Vaswani et al. and up until now they remain the state-of-the-architecture for all sorts of domains such as in natural language, computer vision (vision transformers), and also in protein folding.
-The original transformers consists of an encoder and a decoder, using both on their own is possible with high success too.
-For protein folding we are just going to take a look at the encoder part of the transformers.
+Transformers were already introduced in 2017 by the paper "Attention is all you need" by Vaswani et al. To date, they remain the state-of-the-art in all sorts of domains such as natural language, computer vision (vision transformers), and also protein folding.
+The original transformers consist of an encoder and a decoder, but it is also possible to use them alone with great success.
+For protein folding we will only look at the encoder part of the transformers.

 Self-attention is the key ingredient for the success of multiple

 <figure>
   <img src="/images/mlm.gif" alt="The beautiful MDN logo.">
   <figcaption>A training step via masked language modeling for one amino acid sequence (<b>animated</b>)</figcaption>